 After the 3-day notice is given to the resident, there is a waiting period.
 Actually, there is quite a bit of waiting around in the eviction process.
 Be prepared financially for an eviction process of at least 45 days after the initial notice was served, that is for an uncontested unlawful detainer (more details to come).

-Like mentioned in the article dedicated exclusively to eviction notices, there are different ways to serve someone with the 3-day pay or quit notice and each of them has a different waiting period.
+As mentioned in the article dedicated exclusively to eviction notices, there are different ways to serve someone with the 3-day pay or quit notice and each of them has a different waiting period.

 Here are some examples: